 - 55 and Retired – Mature drivers may receive better insurance rates on Prius insurance.

 - Paperwork-free – Certain companies may give you up to $50 for buying your policy online.

 - Distant Student – Kids in college who live away from home and do not have a car may qualify for this discount.

-A little note about advertised discounts, most discount credits are not given to the entire policy premium.
-Most only cut the cost of specific coverages such as collision or personal injury protection.
+A little note about advertised discounts, Most discount credits are not given to the entire policy premium.
+Most only cut the cost of specific coverage such as collision or personal injury protection.
 So when the math indicates you could get a free insurance policy, it doesn’t quite work that way.
 Any amount of discount will reduce your premiums.

 Vehicle Insurance Comparison